 Our vision is to facilitate school reform through a regional approach currently focused on the communities of Northeast Los Angeles and the Northeast San Fernando Valley.
-As a result of the work of PUC National, our school model has now been replicated in Rochester, New York.

 Dr. Elliot was committed to increasing the high school and college graduation rate among students who lived in the Northeast San Fernando Valley, where she had served as an educator since 1986.
 Dr. Rodriguez had the same vision for the students residing in Northeast Los Angeles, where he had grown up, attended school and worked.

 The two visionaries were introduced to each other by the late Sue Bragato, founder and Executive Director of the California Network of Educational Charter Schools (CANEC) following the announcement of the grant awards.

 During their first conversation, Jacqueline and Ref were amazed to discover that their visions were identical in a number of ways including class size, overall school size, calendar, schedule, school culture, college and community partnerships, parent engagement, curriculum, and much more.

 Until that time, nobody had started a charter middle school in Los Angeles.
 However, at the same time and independent of each other, both Ref and Jacqueline had developed an identical vision of an ideal middle school for students who lived in the two Los Angeles communities where students were failing and dropping out of school.

 Ref and Jacqueline immediately realized that their skill sets were a match to make their visions become a reality.
 Jacqueline had an extensive background working in public education in LAUSD.
 Ref had an extensive business background and had also worked in the field of education in private Catholic schools.

 From April 1998 until September 1999, Ref supported Jacqueline in her efforts to develop and open Community Charter Middle School for the families in the Northeast San Fernando Valley.